Arc'teryx Atom SL Hoody

 Insulation: 40g Coreloft Compact (core only)

-What we like: Ultralight, versatile, and surprisingly great weather protection.
+What we like: Ultralight, versatile, and a nice balance of breathability and protection.

-What we don’t: Limited warmth and only moderately breathable.
+What we don’t: Limited warmth for the price.

 See the Men's Arc'teryx Atom SL See the Women's Arc'teryx Atom SL

 Within Arc’teryx’s popular Atom synthetic jacket series, the “SL” slots in as the lightest and most focused of the bunch.
-It isn’t very warm with insulation only in the torso and a minimalist, alpine-centric build, but over the past few years, this jacket has proven to be one of the most versatile pieces of gear I’ve tested.
+It isn’t very warm with insulation only in the torso and a minimalist, alpine-centric build, but over years of using multiple variations of the jacket, it’s proven to be one of the most versatile pieces of gear I’ve tested.
 From mid-winter runs and backcountry tours to shoulder-season hikes, the Atom SL is an incredibly capable and well-rounded companion.
-Below we break down the Atom SL’s warmth, weather protection, breathability, weight and packability, durability, fit and sizing, and more.
+Below we break down our experiences with the latest version of the Atom SL.
 To see how it stacks up, see our articles on the best synthetic jackets and best midlayers.

 As a midlayer, the Atom SL is equally versatile.
 Among hooded jackets, it’s one of the easiest to layer under a shell as the thin, uninsulated hood rolls and secures with a tab at the back of the neck (a new addition for the 2021 model).
 I often wear it under my ski jacket for the descents while touring, and I also commonly use it for resort days towards the beginning and end of the season (or in milder weather when temperatures are hovering around freezing).
 Another layer of insulation will likely be necessary on especially cold days or extended backcountry trips, but the Atom SL strikes a nice middle ground for a fairly wide range of uses and conditions.

-The “SL” in the Atom’s name is short for superlight, and my men’s medium hoody backs that up with a 9.4-ounce weight on our scale (it’s listed at 9.2 oz.).
-This puts it well under the rest of the Atom lineup: the LT (“lightweight”) is 14.6 ounces while the AR (“all round”) clocks in at 16 ounces, although both options are significantly warmer with insulation throughout the entire build.
-The aforementioned Proton FL comes at 11.4 ounces, and Arc’teryx’s recently updated, climbing-specific Nuclei FL is also heavier at 11.5 ounces.
-Outside of Arc’teryx’s lineup, Outdoor Research’s Refuge Hybrid features a similar insulation design with synthetic fill only at the front and under the arms and comes in lighter at 8.3 ounces, although it lacks both a hood and hand pockets.
-All in all, you’ll be hard-pressed to find comparable performance for less weight.
+The “SL” in the Atom’s name is short for superlight, and my men’s medium hoody backs that up with a 9.5-ounce weight on our scale (an exact match to its listed weight).
+This puts it well under the rest of the Atom lineup: the LT (“lightweight”) is 13.2 ounces while the AR (“all round”) clocks in at 1 pound even, although both options are significantly warmer with insulation throughout the entire build.
+The aforementioned Proton FL comes at 11.4 ounces, and Arc’teryx’s climbing-specific Nuclei FL is also heavier at 11.5 ounces.
+Outside of Arc’teryx’s lineup, Patagonia’s Thermal Airshed features a similar insulation design with synthetic fill only at the front and under the arms and comes in lighter at 8.3 ounces, although it lacks both a hood and hand pockets.
+All in all, you’ll be hard-pressed to find comparable performance and versatility for less weight.

 As expected, the Atom SL is quite packable too, although we’re disappointed Arc’teryx doesn’t include a stuff sack or dedicated pocket (which would be a logical fit given its weight and intended uses).
 That said, you can roll the jacket up into its hood and secure it with the cinch.
-Arc’teryx claims the jacket compresses to the size of a large grapefruit, and it’s easy to fit into just about any pack (I even squeeze it into the back of my 5L running vest on occasion).
+Fully compressed, the jacket is about the size of a large grapefruit, and it’s easy to fit into just about any pack (I even squeeze it into the back of my 5L running vest on occasion).